Install and Upgrade Notes

 The notes in this topic contain important information about installing and upgrading Cloudera Enterprise.
 You should review these notes before installing or upgrading your software.
 For general release notes about Cloudera Enterprise, see Cloudera Enterprise 6 Release Guide.

-You cannot upgrade to Cloudera Manager or CDH 6.0.0 from Cloudera Manager or CDH 5.15.
+You cannot upgrade to Cloudera Manager or CDH 6.0.0 from Cloudera Manager or CDH 5.15 or 5.16.

 Upgrades from Cloudera Enterprise 6.0 Beta Release to 6.x General Release Not supported

 You cannot upgrade to any Cloudera Manager or CDH 6.x general release from the Cloudera Manager or CDH 6.0 Beta release.